 “My intention is to portray a truly beautiful soul.” —Dostoevsky

-Despite the harsh circumstances besetting his own life— object poverty, incessant gambling, the death of his firstborn child—Dostoevsky produced a second masterpiece, The Idiot, just two years after completing Crime and Punishment.
-In it, a saintly man, Prince Myshkin, is thrust into the heart of a society more concerned with wealth, power and sexual conquest than with the ideals of Christianity.
+Despite the harsh circumstances besetting his own life—abject poverty, incessant gambling, the death of his youngest child—Dostoevsky produced a second masterpiece, The Idiot, after completing Crime and Punishment.
+In it, a saintly man, Prince Myshkin, is thrust into the heart of a society more concerned with wealth, power, and sexual conquest than with the ideals of Christianity.
 Myshkin soon finds himself at the center of a violent love triangle in which a notorious woman and a beautiful young girl become rivals for his affections.

 Fyodor Mikailovich Dostoevsky’s life was as dark and dramatic as the great novels he wrote.
-He was born in Moscow in 1821,hroat until he strangled.
-A short first novel, Poor Folk (1846) brought him instant success, but his writing career… More about Fyodor Dostoevsky
+He was born in Moscow in 1821.
+A short first novel, Poor Folk (1846), brought him instant success, but his writing career was cut short by his… More about Fyodor Dostoevsky